Phantasy Star Portable: Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one nine and three eights for a total of 33 out of 40.
-James Mielke of 1Up.com gave the game a A- stating, "The truly neat trick that Portable performs is that it is not only an excellent distillation of the Phantasy Star Online/Universe experience, but it makes me want to go back and give Ambition of the Illuminus another shot, even if it's just to reinvestigate that game's offline mode."
+James Mielke of 1Up.com gave the game an A− stating, "The truly neat trick that Portable performs is that it is not only an excellent distillation of the Phantasy Star Online/Universe experience, but it makes me want to go back and give Ambition of the Illuminus another shot, even if it's just to reinvestigate that game's offline mode."

 In its first week on sale in Japan, the game sold more than 342,000 units.
 Phantasy Star Portable was the 14th best-selling game in Japan in 2008.